ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Enabling lookup plugins
 -----------------------

 Ansible enables all lookup plugins it can find.
-You can activate a custom lookup by placing it in one of four locations:
+You do not need to maintain a list of enabled lookup plugins.
+To activate a custom lookup, place it in one of four locations:

  - in the ```lookup_plugins`` directory adjacent to your play
  - in the ``plugins/lookup/`` directory of a collection you have installed
  - inside a standalone role, or